cavaunpeu/willwolf.io-source/content/articles/additional-strategies-partition-function.md

 Summary:
 Image:

-In the [previous post](https://cavaunpeu.github.io/2018/10/20/thorough-introduction-to-boltzmann-machines/) we introduced Boltzmann machines and the infeasibility of computing the gradient of its log-partition function $\nabla_{\theta}\log{Z}$.
+In the [previous post]({filename}/articles/thorough-introduction-to-boltzmann-machines.md) we introduced Boltzmann machines and the infeasibility of computing the gradient of its log-partition function $\nabla_{\theta}\log{Z}$.
 To this end, we explored one strategy for its approximation: Gibbs sampling.
-This owes to the fact that the expression for the log-partition function is an expectation over the model distribution which can be approximated with Monte Carlo samples.
+Gibbs sampling is a viable alternative because the expression for this gradient simplifies to an expectation over the model distribution, which can be approximated with Monte Carlo samples.

 In this post, we'll highlight the imperfections of even this approach, then present more preferable alternatives.

-## Pitfalls of vanilla Gibbs sampling
+## Pitfalls of Gibbs sampling

 To refresh, the two gradients we seek to compute in a reasonable amount of time are: